 What is HPV?

-Although most infections go away on their own, it may take up to two years for the infection to go away.
-Some of the HPV infections that do not go away can progress to cancer.
-HPV causes almost all cervical cancer in the US and most of the cancers of the vulva, vagina, penis, anus, and back of the throat.
-The most common HPV cancer is cancer of the oropharynx (back of the throat) which is most common in men.
+Although most HPV infections clear on their own within about 2 years, some infections persist.
+Persistent HPV infection can cause cancer over time.
+HPV causes almost all cervical cancer in the United States and most cancers of the vulva, vagina, penis, anus, and back of the throat (oropharynx).
+The most common HPV-related cancer is oropharyngeal cancer, which occurs more often in men.

-People can pass the virus on even if they have no symptoms and even if they were infected years ago.
+People can spread HPV even if they have no symptoms and even if they were infected years earlier.

 Before HPV vaccines were introduced, roughly 340,000-360,000 women and men saw a healthcare professional for management of genital warts caused by HPV every year.